jboegeholz/book_data_science/data_science_en.md

 ```
 The plot function takes an x and y array and draws a blue line through all points.

+Hint: When using JuPyter you can embed the images with the magic command

+    %matplotlib inline

 You can of course draw each point independently without a line:

 ```python